ComplexSecurity/knowledge-base/docs/security/packing.md

 Packing is a technique used to compress and disguise the code, making it difficult to understand and reverse-engineer.
-It's a form of [[Obfuscation (KB)|obfuscation]] that goes beyond simple [[JavaScript Minification|minification]].
+It's a form of [Obfuscation (KB)|obfuscation]() that goes beyond simple [JavaScript Minification|minification]().

-The original [[JavaScript]] code is compressed, reducing its size.
+The original [JavaScript]() code is compressed, reducing its size.
 This often involves removing unnecessary characters (like whitespace and comments), as in minification, but can also include more advanced transformations.

 The compressed code is then encoded into a non-standard format.
-This could be a [[base64]] encoding or any other custom encoding mechanism.
+This could be a [base64]() encoding or any other custom encoding mechanism.
 The objective is to make the code look like a nonsensical string of characters, which is hard to interpret.

 The encoded string is embedded within a wrapper function.
 This function is responsible for decoding the string back into JavaScript code at runtime.